 First, keep the rpm low, but if you need high rpm, then you must pour some water on the blade frequently.
 So either you need to operate it at low rpm, or pour water continually on the contracting parts of the tool.

 High temperature causes a low composition of the blade, so that’s why we emphasize applying low heat as it maintains the blade composition grade.
 If you already have a grinder machine, all you need to do is pick up the best grinder wheel for your machete.

-You can buy Grinding wheel under 40$ easily, and it has capability enough to sharp all types of garden tools and mower blades.
+You can buy a Grinding wheel for under 40$ easily, and it has the capability enough to sharp all types of garden tools and mower blades.
 It is a little bit tricky, so you must have some experience before using it.
-If you do not have a grinder machine, this technique is also a bit expensive, so that’s why this technique is not much favourite among the machete users.Care Instructions:
+If you do not have a grinder machine, this technique is also a bit expensive, so that’s why this technique is not much favorite among machete users.Care Instructions:

 - Must have Spacious space.

 - If you need high RPM, use water frequently.

 - Make sure there is no interference while grinding.

 #3.
 How to Sharpen a machete with a File

 Sharpening a machete with a file is the most exceptional technique as it required no experience.
 You just have to focus on the method, and you can quickly improve the sharpness of your machete.
 There are two types of files.
 First is a double cut for the rough shaping, and the other is for the smoother shaping.